nesi/support-docs/docs/General/FAQs/Common_questions_about_the_platform_refresh.md

 ## When is this happening?

 New equipment is being delivered as we speak and we've begun installing components in Waipapa Taumata Rau, University of Auckland's Tamaki Data Centre.
-New services aren't expected online before August 2024.
+New services aren't expected online before September 2024.
 We'll keep you updated as our timelines are confirmed.
 If you are enthusiastic to be among the first groups to try the new platform, please [get in touch](mailto:support@nesi.org.nz).

 ## Why is NeSI making this change?